Albauddin/PROI_Albaqir/README.md

    ros2 launch filters filters.launch.py
    ```

-    .start all the filter nodes you defined in your launch file, such as:
+   Start all the filter nodes you defined in your launch file, such as:
-      Kalman filter node
+      - Kalman filter node
-      Extended Kalman filter node
+      - Extended Kalman filter node
-      Particle filter node
+      - Particle filter node

 8. ****
 9. ****